fonoster/nodejs-service/README.md

 You can clone this repository and manually build it.

 ```
-cd fonoster/fonoster-{project}\:%%VERSION%%
+cd fonoster/{service}\:%%VERSION%%
-docker build -t fonoster/{project}:%%VERSION%% .
+docker build -t fonoster/{service}:%%VERSION%% .
 ```

 Otherwise you can pull this image from docker index.

 ```
-docker pull fonoster/{project}:%%VERSION%%
+docker pull fonoster/{service}:%%VERSION%%
 ```

 ## Usage Example

 {An example of running the container.
-Most Fonos-based projects use docker-compose, so that kind of example is preferred but a docker run is also very helpful.}
+Most Fonoster-based services use docker-compose, so that kind of example is preferred but a docker run is also very helpful.}

 The following is a basic example of using this image.